 Everything We Know About 'Atlanta' Seasons 3 and 4

 "It's all about that paper, boy," raps fictional artist Paper Boi on his viral hit on Atlanta, the FX series created by Donald Glover.
-That lyric is always present in the story about Paper Boi aka Alfred Miles (Brian Tyree Henry) and his cousin/manager Earn Marks (Donald Glover) as they struggle to navigate the music industry.
-The show's network apparently also seems to stand by the verse, considering they ordered two additional seasons of the acclaimed comedy shortly after its second one, titled Atlanta Robbin' Season, aired.
+That lyric is always present in the story about Paper Boi, AKA Alfred Miles (Brian Tyree Henry), and his cousin/manager Earn Marks (Donald Glover) as they struggle to navigate the music industry.
+The show's network apparently also seems to stand by the verse, considering it ordered two additional seasons of the acclaimed comedy shortly after its second one, titled Atlanta Robbin' Season, aired.

-The series, which debuted way back in the fall of 2016 and returned with 11 new episodes starting in March 2018, has only grown in popularity during its two-year hiatus, and the people want to know: When will we get to see more adventures involving Alfred, Earn, his on-again, off-again girlfriend Van (Zazie Beetz), and their pal Darius (Lakeith Stanfield)?
-The delay can be partially attributed to the rise of Glover with his Grammy-winning song and video "This Is America," his roles in Solo and The Lion King, a film project with Rihanna, and a new album.
-Regardless, a lot more Atlanta is in the works, and here's what we know about the next two seasons so far.
+The series, which debuted back in the fall of 2016 and returned with 11 new episodes in March 2018, has only grown in popularity during its lengthy hiatus, and the people want to know: When will we get to see more adventures involving Alfred, Earn, his on-again, off-again girlfriend Van (Zazie Beetz), and their pal Darius (played by the Oscar-nominated LaKeith Stanfield)?
+Before the COVID-19 pandemic hit, the delay was partially attributed to the rise of Glover with his Grammy-winning music career as Childish Gambino, roles in Disney blockbusters and franchises, and major TV production deals.
+But, regardless, a lot more Atlanta is in the works, and here's what we know about the next two seasons so far.

 When will Atlanta Season 3 and 4 be released?